Fill Me In: Chart performance

 After his success with Artful Dodger, David's first solo hit debuted at number one in the UK top 40 on the week of 15 April 2000.
 "Fill Me In" topped the charts during a week in which all of the top six positions were new entries.
 After one week atop the chart, "Fill Me In" dropped to number two for two weeks, replaced at number one by Fragma's "Toca's Miracle".
 The single logged 10 weeks inside the top 40.
 On 28 December 2009, when BBC Radio 1 presenter Nihal revealed "The Official Top 100 Songs of the Decade", "Fill Me In" was at number 93.

 The single was released in the United States on 22 May 2001.
 On 30 June, "Fill Me In" entered the Billboard Hot 100 top 40 at number 28.
 The song climbed into the top 20 the following week, remaining there until October and peaking at number 15 on 1 September.
 In total, David remained 23 weeks inside the US top 40 before leaving on 8 December.

 Music video

-There are different versions of the music video released in the UK and in the US.
+There are different versions of the music video released in the United Kingdom and in the United States.
 The UK music video, directed by Max & Dania, has David telling a story about how he tried many times to romance his girlfriend who lived next door to him but each of his attempts to be alone with his girlfriend failed as his girlfriend's parents always interrupted and he had to hide before they left again.
 According to an interview on his first Greatest Hits album, the girl in the UK music video is a South African woman whose identity has never been known.
-The US version, directed by Darren Grant, has a different picturisation and this time David's girlfriend is mixed race.
+The US version, directed by Darren Grant, has a different video and this time David's girlfriend is mixed race.